 Finally, keep in mind that this document could be the difference between a potential investor coming on board or passing you up.
 Make sure the numbers stack up and that, where they’re estimated, you can explain how you arrived at that figure.

-Get to know your cash flow forecast intimately – you might be expected to answer questions about it in minute detail when meeting with investors.
+Get to know your cash flow forecast intimately – you might be expected to answer questions about it in minute detail when pitching to investors.